Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

   mapping.
 - Try to remember parts were I was stuck on, and comment about them here?
 - Comment about the size of the executables throughout the post.
+- When talking about calling the exit syscall, talk about the libc.

 - Fix Jekyll theme to include a space between the end of the post, and the side notes.
 - Try to add labels to code blocks.
-- Discover how many libraries I need to be able to compile what `ld` alone.
-  Maybe use `rustc --crate-type=staticlib bf_lib.rs
-  --target=x86_64-pc-windows-gnu --print=native-static-libs` to do that?
-- When talking about calling the exit syscall, talk about the libc.
+- Add header anchors.

 This is the third post of a blog post series where I will reproduce [Eli Bendersky’s Adventures In JIT Compilation series][eli], but this time using the